(Registration Closed) Contact Mike for More Information.

 Course Textbook:

-AAOS Emergency Care and Transportation of The Sick and Injured, 11th Edition (e-book only included in course fee)
+AAOS Emergency Care and Transportation of The Sick and Injured, 12th Edition

 Course Completion Requirements: